tlswg/tls-key-share-prediction/draft-ietf-tls-key-share-prediction.md

 For example, a TLS server which prefers `x25519` (29) and also supports `secp256r1` (23) would a `tls-supported-groups` SvcParamValue containing 29 and 23.
 The presentation `value` would be "29,23".
 The wire format of the SvcParamValue would be four octets, represented in hexadecimal as `001d0017`.

-The following is an example of the value appear in a complete DNS record in the presentation syntax:
+The following is an example of the value appearing in a complete DNS record in the presentation syntax:

 ~~~ dns
 example.net.
 7200  IN SVCB 3 server.example.net. (